rmjarvis/TreeCorr/docs/_build/html/_sources/shear.rst.txt

 .. image:: nw_shear.png

 Options to adjust the convention
 --------------------------------

-Not all surveys and simulations conform to the above convention, particularly related to the sign of two components.
+Not all surveys and simulations conform to the above convention, particularly related to the sign of the two components.
 The most common alternative is to align the axes with north still up, but as seen from space looking along the path of the light bundle as it travels towards Earth.
 This flips the E and W directions, so West is to the left, not right.
 The upshot of this choice is that it flips the sign of the imaginary component, g2.
-Sometimes simulations choose conventions that are equivalent to flipping the sign of g1 (either instead of or in addition to flipping g2).
+Sometimes simulations choose conventions that are equivalent to flipping the sign of g1, either instead of or in addition to flipping g2.

 Because of this variation in conventions, TreeCorr provides two input parameters to flip the sign of either component to match the standard convention.